Temora railway station: History

 The railway line from Cootamundra came through to Temora, opening on 1 September 1893.
 The station is located 489.29 km from Sydney Central; at an altitude of 291.9 m AHD; being measurements at the rail, centre of the platform.
 The railway station took its name from the local property and town, named by Mr. J. D. Macansh in 1848 after a castle called "Temora" in one of Ossian's epic poems.

 One item within the yard is the bagged wheat shed, later to become the barley shed.
 This was built in 1905 to hold 30,000 bags of wheat, and was extended in 1907.
 Its erection was largely due to Mr. J. J. Donnelly, a prominent grain mechant of the Temora district, who came to Temora in 1893, and in 1904 had begun exporting grain to London.
 This trade he carried on successfully, included sending 202,000 bags of Temora wheat to London in 1907.
 The Gillespie and Pardey's Mill siding was opened in 1909.
 The line was interlocked on 4 March 1915.

 The Shell Siding came into operation in 1926.

 A F-type level crossing lights were established on the Junee Road crossing on 9 January 1969.

 Temora's new youth space was officially opened on 9 December 2015 by Member for Cootamundra, Katrina Hodgkinson.
 The hub is part of the extensive redevelopment of the heritage-listed railway station.
 Council received a NSW Government ClubGRANTS funding of $110,993 towards the new room, and acknowledges the support and assistance of the NSW Heritage Division (OEH), Transport NSW and the John Holland Group.
 The hub is the base for the Shire's Youth Team and a venue for events and programmes.
-The official opening of the overall redevelopment of the station will be celebrated next March, with a visiting steam train and other activities.
+The official opening of the overall redevelopment of the station was celebrated in March 2015, with a visiting steam train and other activities.
 Dulux was reported to have donated 100 L of paint in 2015 to the repainting.
 The station was refurbished with a new community/kids centre/cafe area in the former refreshment room, while the railway station area became a rail museum with historical photos and stories on display.